-Power port

-Connect the supplied power adapter here.
+Power port Connect the supplied power adapter here.
 10/100BaseT LAN connections Use standard LAN cables (RJ45 connectors) to connect your PCs to these ports.
 If required, any port can be connected to another hub.
 Any LAN port will automatically function as an "Uplink" port when necessary.

-WAN port (10/100BaseT)

-Connect the DSL or Cable Modem here.
+WAN port (10/100BaseT) Connect the DSL or Cable Modem here.
 If your modem came with a cable, use the supplied cable.
 Otherwise, use a standard LAN cable.

-Reset Button

-This button has two (2) functions:

-- Reboot.
-When pressed and released, the Wireless Router will reboot (restart). - Clear All Data.
+Reset Button This button has two (2) functions: • Reboot .
+When pressed and released, the Wireless Router will reboot (restart). • Clear All Data .
 This button can also be used to clear ALL data and restore ALL settings to the factory default values.

-To Clear All Data and restore the factory default values:

-- 1. Power Off. - 2.
-Hold the Reset Button down while you Power On. - 3.
-Keep holding the Reset Button for a few seconds, until the RED LED has flashed TWICE. - 4.
-Release the Reset Button.
+To Clear All Data and restore the factory default values: 1.
+Power Off.
+2. Hold the Reset Button down while you Power On.
+3. Keep holding the Reset Button for a few seconds, until the RED LED has flashed TWICE.
+4. Release the Reset Button.
 The Wireless Router is now using the factory default values.
+Antenna If the antenna is detachable, connect it here.
+When in use, best results are usually obtained with the antenna in an upright position.

-Installation
+Chapter 2 Installation